 Drive back to Pyongyang.

-Dinner at the Pottongang Restaurant
+Dinner at the National Restaurant with performance

 Overnight at Sosan Hotel.

-Group B train members depart at 10:10am for Beijing on train K28.
-(Arriving at 9:00am on Tuesday the 8th.)
+Group B train members depart at 10:25 am for the overnight train to Beijing arriving at Beijing Railway Station at 9:00am on Saturday 7th.

-Group C continues
+Group C continue:

 Dinner and overnight at the Dongrim Hotel – a brand new swanky hotel with a swimming pool. sauna, table tennis, massage, bars, karaoke, tennis, basketball and volleyball courts.